giantswarm/coredns-warnlist-plugin/README.md

 ## Subdomains

-This plugin can optionally check requests for subdomains of those explicitly listed on the blacklist.
-For example, using a blacklist containing `very.evil`, requesting `something.very.evil` would also trigger a match.
+This plugin can optionally check requests for subdomains of those explicitly listed on the warnlist.
+For example, using a warnlist containing `very.evil`, requesting `something.very.evil` would also trigger a match.

 This feature (enabled by default) uses a [radix tree][iradix] to attempt to reduce the complexity of finding matches.
 This might affect the performance of the plugin more than the alternative Go map implementation (which can not match subdomains), but we don't yet have enough data to report how much impact can be expected.